ucsd-ets/datahub-docker-stack/Documentations/actions.md

 # DataHub Docker Stack: GitHub Actions

+The images are built and pushed to [our organization at DockerHub](https://hub.docker.com/orgs/ucsdets/members) through GitHub Actions.
+We also use GitHub Actions for testing and pushing our stable images to production.
+[You may also check out scripts.md](/Documentations/scripts.md) for a more indepth look at the Python code underlying these actions.

 We have three main actions that we use to develop, test, and deploy our Docker Stack.

 - [main.yml](../.github/workflows/main.yml)